 The AC oversees the operation of good financial practices throughout the Group, and ensures that management has put controls in place to protect (i) assets and (ii) the integrity of financial information.
 The AC reviews the interim and annual financial statements, as well as all aspects of the audit programme and provision of non-audit services by the auditors.

 The committee comprises only non-executive directors who are considered independent in that they have never personally held executive positions with the Company.
-The committee is chaired by Michael Farrow with Antony Gardner-Hillman being the other member.
-Glenn Baldwin and Terry Larkan are not members of the committee but do attend part of the meetings to ensure the committee is fully briefed on all financial issues affecting the Company.
+The committee is chaired by Simon Brickles with Antony Gardner-Hillman and Michael Farrow being the other members.
+KH Tung is not a member of the committee but does attend part of the meetings to ensure the committee is fully briefed on all financial issues affecting the Company.
 The external auditors have a direct line of communication to the committee through its chair and have been invited by the committee to bypass management if deemed necessary.
 The committee, through its chair, may contact any employee directly as deemed necessary and any employee may bring before the committee any matter involving any alleged questionable, illegal or improper financial practices or transactions.
 If issues arise which are deemed outside the areas of expertise of the committee then independent expert advice will be sought.

 The main duties of the committee are to: